abhinaypandey02/sociocube/apps/web/app/blogs/content/rise-of-ugc-creators.md

 - **Brands are prioritizing authenticity over perfection.**
 - **E-commerce and social media platforms rely heavily on UGC to drive conversions.**
-- **Tools and platforms like Sociocube are making it easier than ever to connect with brands.**
+- **Tools and platforms like Socio cube are making it easier than ever to connect with brands.**

 If you’ve ever thought about turning your passion for content creation into a side hustle (or even a full-time gig), now is the perfect time.